cosmos/ibc/README.md

 The rendered, ordered set of all interchain standards written so far can be read as [a single PDF](./spec.pdf).

+## Ecosystem

+For a list of IBC implementations, IBC-supporting blockchains, and special IBC bridges, see [ECOSYSTEM.md](./ECOSYSTEM.md).

+To add your project to this list, submit a pull request.

 ## Standardisation

 Please see [ICS 1](spec/ics-001-ics-standard) for a description of what a standard entails.